Inside the world of Private Label Coffee Roasting Services

 A leading food equipment supplier in Sydney recently told us informally that most of his long-term food brand customers that purchased and operated systems and plants for the purposes of food manufacturing in Australia, specifically to supply supermarkets have recently decided to stop further investments due to the market powers of the Supermarkets.

-It's their collective view that owning food manufacturing businesses in Australia was no longer viable due to increased imports from low-cost countries as private label and contract food manufacturers to the supermarkets become the major offering.
+Owning food manufacturing businesses in Australia seems to be no longer viable due to increased imports from low-cost countries as private label and contract food manufacturers to the supermarkets become the major offering.

 With the increases in imported foods - specifically foods that could have been processed in Australia, local food manufacturing is shrinking and the quality declines as does the freshness.